elifdurmus1/etradeMSSQL/ReadMe.txt

-1- BRİEF DESCRİPTİON OF THE SYSTEM
+1- BRIEF DESCRİPTİON OF THE SYSTEM

 The main purpose of our project is to provide customers with broad access by facilitating the online buying and selling of products and services.